-Over the course of four decades, Gopalakrishnanan has had a vast oeuvre of cinematic triumphs to his name, and still continues to impress at his age.
-Unfortunately, despite having showered with all the acclaim there is (including the French Legion of Honour, Dadasaheb Phalke Award, Padma Shri and even Padma Vibhushan), few outside of Kerala have heard of him, let alone watched his films.
+Over the course of four decades, Gopalakrishnanan has had a vast oeuvre of cinematic triumphs to his name and still continues to impress at his age.
+Unfortunately, despite being showered with praise and accolades (including the French Legion of Honour, Dadasaheb Phalke Award, Padma Shri and even Padma Vibhushan), few outside of Kerala have heard of him, let alone watched his films.
 We hope that time will give him and his work a fresh lease of life.

 Read More: Most Divisive Directors of All Time

 The Renaissance man of Hindi cinema, Bimal Roy’s timeless classics gave Bollywood a new blend of authenticity and deft emotional touch at a time when overt melodrama was the norm.
 Heavily inspired by the neorealism in Vittorio De Sica’s ‘Bicycle Thieves,’ Roy created a new genre of filmmaking in India, one that successfully blurred the fine line between commercial and parallel cinema.
 While his classic drama ‘Do Bigha Zameen’ was an intricate look at poverty and exploitation in independent India, his Palm D’Or nominated ‘Sujata’ was a poignant romance portraying the evil of untouchability and Brahmanism.